How to Obtain a Contractor's License in California

 California Contractor License: Reciprocity

-The California Contractors State License Board offers reciprocity on a limited basis.
+The CSLB offers reciprocity on a limited basis.
 The CSLB has formal reciprocity agreements only with Arizona, Nevada, and Utah.
 Contractors from other states may apply for California licensure if they meet specific qualifications.
 Reciprocal licenses are awarded only in specified classifications.
 In general, the CSLB offers limited reciprocity in areas where the scope and trade do not vary or where out-of-state requirements are identical to those of the California contractor requirements.

 California Contractor License Classifications

-The CLSB group's contractors into three classes.
+The CSLB groups contractors into three classes.
 A Class A contractor is one whose principal line of business requires specialized and technical engineering knowledge.
-A Class B or General Building Contractor relates to any structure being modified or built and on which at least two different trades are engaged.
-This is the class to seek if you plan to operate as a general contractor on projects that involve two or more different types of subcontractors.
+A Class B or general building contractor relates to any structure being modified or built and on which at least two different trades are engaged.
+This is the class to seek if you plan to operate as a general contractor on projects that involve two or more types of subcontractors.
 Class B contractors also may be primary contractors on framing and carpentry projects.

 Class C contractors are referred to as specialty contractors.
 This class includes most contractors who work in a specific trade or contract as primary contractors or subcontractors for a specific type of work, such as plumbing, roofing, concrete, or HVAC (heating, ventilation, and air conditioning).
 There are 44 different licensing classifications for specialty contractors.